Anti-bullying orders—The story so far12 August 2016

 The Commission has repeatedly refused to make orders where:

 - the Applicant or the person found to have engaged in bullying has left the workplace, or

 - changes have been implemented by management that significantly reduce the risk of the bullying continuing.

-Similarly, in KM FWC 2088 the Commission found it lacked jurisdiction because the Applicant had left the workplace.
+For example, in KM FWC 2088 the Commission found it lacked jurisdiction because the Applicant had left the workplace.

 However, removing the alleged bully or an applicant from the workplace may give rise to other claims against the employer, such as unfair dismissal or a breach of the general protections provisions in the FW Act.
 For this reason, such action should not be viewed as a quick fix.
 Conversely, conducting an investigation into a claim of bullying and taking disciplinary action against the perpetrator, if substantiated, would be appropriate.